 But there is hope and to keep your new deck looking new and lasting for many years to come, you merely have to take care of it.
 Weather and elements like moisture and fading UV rays are a new deck’s biggest enemy.
-So the goal in keeping a deck looking good is to provide it with some protection.
+So the goal of keeping a deck looking good is to provide it with some protection.

-Some deck owners are under the false impression that “pressure treated” means the wood has already been treated from weather.
+Some deck owners are under the false impression that “pressure treated” means the wood has already been treated from the weather.
 The truth is that the chemical treatment added to pine is to deter bugs and insects from eating the wood.
 There is no water repellency or sun blocking treatment in the wood whatsoever.
 So let’s be clear, new pressure treated decks still need to be treated with a water repellant wood stain.

 Staining a new deck is much different than staining an old deck.
 Older wood is drier and very porous.
 It will absorb most any type of wood stain and be adequately protected.
-New pressure treated pine on the other hand has higher moisture content and therefore is much denser making deck stain penetration more difficult.
+New pressure treated pine, on the other hand, has higher moisture content and therefore is much denser making deck stain penetration more difficult.

 Even new decks need to be cleaned.
-During the aging process some dirt and contaminants will embed into the wood.
+During the aging process, some dirt and contaminants will embed into the wood.
 There may also be some mill glaze present that could keep a new deck stain from penetrating.
 Wash the new pine wood deck with a good deck cleaner and allow it to dry.

-When looking for the best stain for new pressure treated decks choose a formula that is specifically designed to penetrate the dense surface such as the exotic hardwood stains.
+When looking for the best stain on new pressure treated decks choose a formula that is specifically designed to penetrate the dense surface such as the exotic hardwood stains.
 The new pressure treated deck stain needs to penetrate well to be effective.
 A stain that lacks in performance will remain on the surface and will be prone to peeling.

 New wood can stay looking new with a little care and regular maintenance.
-Clean the wood as needed and apply a quality pressure treated deck stain that can penetrate new dense wood.
+Clean the wood as needed and apply a quality pressure treated deck stain that can penetrate the new dense wood.
 This will guarantee increased effectiveness and outstanding protection for your new deck.